No products in the cart.

 There are many ways we can thank our guests both at the reception as well as afterward (thank you cards are to be sent within 3 MONTHS of the wedding please!)
 Here are some fun unique ways to thank your guests for being a part of your day and for their generosity.

-Some comfy shoes for them to dance the night away!Some games for guests with small children to keep them entertained while the adults have some fun!
+- Games for guests with small children to keep them entertained while the adults have some fun!

-A take-away jar for easy refills and a cute keepsake!
+- Take-away jars for easy refills and a cute keepsake!

 Remember, your special day is for celebrating your new marriage with your friends and loved ones.
 It’s a time to be happy, thankful for wonderful love and joyful to be surrounded by the most important people in your life.